Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/faces.rst

    :Menu:      :menuselection:`Face --> Triangulate Faces`
    :Hotkey:    :kbd:`Ctrl-T`

-This tool converts each selected faces (whether it be quads or n-gons) to triangular faces.
+This tool converts each of the selected faces (whether it be quads or n-gons) to triangular faces.
 See the :doc:`/modeling/modifiers/generate/triangulate`.